What are RSS

 Win users

-3. Other RSS Readers - if you want to try several before deciding
+Readers - if you want to try several before

 should be fast and simple to download, install, and start